Building boom continues, despite virus

 “With the lower interest rates, new construction is still running,” Graham said, suggesting the industry is moving forward while staying within the guidelines laid out by the CDC.

-But that doesn't mean the virus hasn't affect how the building industry does its business.
+But that doesn’t mean the virus hasn’t affected how the building industry does its business.

 “Suppliers and storefronts are trying to find new ways to be able to help customers, since many stores have closed or are giving one-on-one consultations following CDC guidelines,” she said.

-The beat goes on in areas the have seen a lot of building in recent months, like the city of North Port.
+The beat goes on in areas that have seen a lot of building in recent months, such as the city of North Port.

 “So far, we have not seen a slowdown in permitting,” city spokesman Joshua Taylor said.
 “The amount of permits is steady.
 Just this week a local home builder submitted 20-plus permits in a single day.”